U.S. congressmen want top Uganda officials punished for rights abuses | Politics

 U.S. congressmen want top Uganda officials punished for rights abuses

-Two U.S. congressmen have asked Washington to punish seven top Ugandan security officials under the Global Magnitsky Act for their role in rights abuses, saying the country is sliding toward authoritarianism.
+Two U.S. congressmen have asked the U.S. government to punish seven top Ugandan security officials under the Global Magnitsky Act for their role in rights abuses, saying the country is sliding toward authoritarianism.
+Uganda is due to hold a general election on Jan.
+14 in which incumbent Yoweri Museveni, who has ruled since 1986, is seeking another five-year term.

-The Democratic chairman of the House of Representatives Foreign Affairs Committee, Eliot Engel, and the most senior Republican on the panel, Michael McCaul, made the request in a letter on Thursday to Secretary of State Mike Pompeo and Treasury Secretary Steven Mnuchin.
-They said President Yoweri Museveni's government had a history of repression including attacks on independent media, arrests and torture of opposition leaders and supporters and failure to prosecute those responsible for extrajudicial killings.
+The Democratic chairman of the U.S. House of Representatives Foreign Affairs Committee, Eliot Engel, and the most senior Republican on the panel, Michael McCaul, made the request in a letter dated Dec.
+9 to Secretary of State Mike Pompeo and Treasury Secretary Steven Mnuchin.
+In the letter the congressmen said Museveni's government had a history of repression including attacks on independent media, arrests and torture of opposition leaders and supporters, and a failure to prosecute those responsible for extrajudicial killings.

 - READ MORE ON: